Nicholas Brendon, a star of ‘Buffy the Vampire Slayer,’ is dead at 54

 “He was passionate, sensitive, and endlessly driven to create.
 Those who truly knew him understood that his art was one of the purest reflections of who he was.”

-The actor is best known for playing Xander Harris, best friend to Buffy Summers, on the hit WB series “Buffy the Vampire Slayer” which ran for seven seasons beginning in 1997.
+The actor is best known for playing Xander Harris, best friend to Buffy Summers, on the hit WB series “Buffy the Vampire Slayer” which ran for seven seasons beginning in 1997 until 2003.

 A year after “Buffy” ended its run, the actor voluntarily checked himself into a rehabilitation facility due to an alcohol problem, according to the Los Angeles Times.